Updated March 29, 2021 | First published April 14, 2020

 I also keep bullet-journal style spreads in my planner: a cleaning tracker, lists of movies and TV shows I’d like to watch, motivational tidbits… the list goes on and on.
 (But that’s a subject for another post!)

-While paper planning and note-taking is a wonderfully involved process, I need certain things to be accessible 24/7.
+While paper planning and note-taking is a wonderfully involved process, I needed certain things to be accessible 24/7.
 I was a faithful Evernote user for years, but I prefer the freeform customization options in OneNote.
-Upload your own fonts, doodle, insert files and attachments, customize your own tags — the possibilities are truly endless.
+(This is one feature I wish Notion would implement…) Upload your own fonts, doodle, insert files and attachments, customize your own tags — the possibilities are truly endless.

-One of my favorite OneNote notebooks is the Capture + Collect notebook.
-(Capturing and collecting is a process featured in Graham Allcott’s How to Be a Productivity Ninja, which I’ll cover in a future post.)
+One of my favorite OneNote notebooks was the Capture + Collect notebook.
+(Capturing and collecting is a process featured in Graham Allcott’s book, How to Be a Productivity Ninja.)

 Basically, any thoughts, nags, or miscellaneous tasks that pop up throughout the day get captured and collected via your preferred system.
-Mine is OneNote, which is particularly handy if I don’t have paper and pen nearby.
+OneNote is a great place to store everything.